Dene: Location

 Dene are spread through a wide region.
 They live in the Mackenzie Valley (south of the Inuvialuit), and can be found west of Nunavut.
 Their homeland reaches to western Yukon, and the northern part of British Columbia, Alberta, Saskatchewan, Manitoba, Alaska and the southwestern United States.

 Dene were the first people to settle in what is now the Northwest Territories.
 In northern Canada, historically there were ethnic feuds between the Dene and the Inuit.
 One such feud was recounted by English explorer Samuel Hearne in 1771 as the Bloody Falls massacre, where a band of Chipewyan and "Copper Indian" Dene men ambushed and killed 20 Inuit camped by the mount of the Coppermine River.
 In 1996, Dene and Inuit representatives participated in a healing ceremony at Bloody Falls to reconcile the centuries-old grievances.

 Behchokǫ̀, Northwest Territories is the largest Dene community in Canada.

 Ethnography

+The various Dene subdivisions including the Sahtu (North Slavey), Tłı̨chǫ (Dogrib), Gwichʼin, and others.

+Flag of the Tłı̨chǫ: symbol with four teepees signifies the four communities of the Tłı̨chǫ nation: Behchokǫ̀, Gamèti, Whatì, and Wekweètì.

 The Dene include six main groups: